 Coordination mechanism is required in order to ensure end-to-end QoS provisioning over the entire factory network in the brownfield where various facilities and equipment with different standards, of different generations, and by different vendors coexist.
 The following control functions over the wired/wireless network are anticipated for coordination purpose.

-- 1. Data flow control across wireless nodes. - 2.
-Frequency control forwarding data to wireless links with different path (or frequency channel). - 3.
+- 1. Control of data flows across wireless links. - 2.
+Joint coordination of frequency channel and forwarding paths. - 3.
 Spatial control for wireless links, i.e. power and antenna directivity.

 Network Scenario